 Artak Beglaryan holds BA degree in Political Science and a deferred MA degree in Conflict Studies from Yerevan State University.
 He did a Master in Politics, Security and Integration at University College London.
 For a year he studied a non-degree program in business management at Alexander Technological Educational Institution of Thessaloniki (Greece) through Erasmus Mundus exchange program.
 Currently he is a Tavitian fellow at Fletcher School of Law and Diplomacy in Public Policy and Administration.
-He works as assistant to the Prime Minister of Nagorno-Karabakh.
+He works as the spoles-person to the Prime Minister of Nagorno-Karabakh.
 His research interests include Caucasus geopolitics, security studies, conflict resolution and comparative politics.

 Arzu Geybullayeva is a regional analyst and blogger.
 She holds a Bachelor’s degree in International Relations from Bilkent University in Ankara, Turkey and a Master’s of Science degree in Global Politics from the London School of Economics and Political Science.